georgegian2018/CEng-Portfolio-IET/README.md

 We start with Git.
 - What is it?
-- How you can get it running on your system,
+- How you can get it running on your system?
 - and how you can start working with it?

 Then we look at GitHub.com, a platform for hosting and collaborating on Git repositories.